-Here Are 4 Populist Tax Reforms Trump Could Adopt If He Really Cared About Working People
+Here Are 4 Populist Tax Reforms Trump Could Have Adopted If He Really Cared About Working People

 Estimates of the amount of revenue such a tax would generate in the United States range from $30 billion on the low end to more than $340 billion on the high end.
 Dean Baker, a co-director of the progressive Center for Economic and Policy Research, projected in a July 2016 report that a 0.2 percent tax on stock trades, and slightly lower taxes on bond and derivatives trades, would raise $120 billion in revenue per year.

-“If you wanna talk about helping Pennsylvania and Ohio at the expense of Wall Street, it is hard to do better than the financial transactions tax,” Baker said.
+“If you want to talk about helping Pennsylvania and Ohio at the expense of Wall Street, it is hard to do better than the financial transactions tax,” Baker said.

 Revenue from such a tax unlocks funding for major social programs that benefit middle- and working-class people.
 During his 2016 presidential run, Sen. Bernie Sanders (I-Vt.) proposed using a 0.5 percent financial transactions tax to pay for the federal portion of free college tuition at public universities.

 Critics say that imposing a financial transaction tax would stifle the financial sector.
-But London, the capital of the United Kingdom, which has a 0.5 percent tax on stock purchases, has one of the world’s most vibrant financial hubs.
+But London, which has a 0.5 percent tax on stock purchases, has one of the world’s most vibrant financial hubs.

-Note: This article was initially published in August.
-It has been updated to reflect the passage of a tax bill in both houses of Congress.